 These 3,5″x 3,5″ tiles deviate in size.
 The third tile is a smaller version of the tile from the 2009 Mariner Collection series, with a picture of the ss Obdam (3.983 brt.
 1889-1898).

 On the occasion of the first time that a Holland America Line ship enters a port, known as “maiden call”, the port authorities receive a plaque to which this tile (6″x 6″) is mounted.
 On the right the tile with the new logo.

-The series of which these tiles are a part (assumed to be 7 tiles of 6″x 6″), has been issued under the name “Collector Series” in the 90’s and relate to the renewal of the fleet.
+The series of which these tiles are a part (eight tiles 6″x 6″), has been issued under the name “Collector Series” in the 90’s and relate to the renewal of the fleet.
 The tiles could be bought on the particular ships in 1995 and 1996.